Vertex dominated superconductivity in intercalated FeSe: Results and Discussion

-To summarise, we perform a high-fidelity, \emph{ab-initio} Green's function calculation for non-intercalated and intercalated FeSe in the presence of vertex corrections.
+To summarise, we perform \emph{ab-initio} all Green's function calculation for non-intercalated and intercalated FeSe in the presence of vertex corrections.
+QS\emph{GW} supplies a good reference one-body hamiltonian; this with the dynamical local self-energy and vertex from DMFT yields a very good \emph{ab-initio} description of the spin susceptibility~\cite{nematicity} and charge- and spin-fluctuation- mediated superconductivity.
 The vertex functions, with their orbital, momentum and energy dependence are directly computed out of the theory and no form factor is assumed.
 We rigorously establish that the essential component of the superconducting pairing vertex is the magnetic vertex in FeSe.
 Changes in the electronic density of states cannot explain the enhancements to T$_c$ in these systems.
 In the absence of the vertex, superconductivity in intercalated materials either would not increase or get weakly suppressed.

-The superconducting instability enhances by a factor of five in intercalated FeSe, primarily because the magnetic vertex gets enhanced by a similar factor in the Fe-d$_{xy}$ channel.
-While magnetic instability and superconducting instabilities also get enhanced by about a factor of two in the d$_{yz,xz}$ channels, they always remain the secondary source of pairing glue.
+Intercalation enhances the superconducting instability by a factor of five, primarily because the magnetic vertex gets enhanced by a similar factor at some particular $\bf q$ vectors in the Fe-d$_{xy}$ channel.
+The d$_{yz,xz}$ channels are also enhanced by a factor of two, but they always remain the secondary source of pairing glue.
 Such clear orbital differential in two-particle channels is a hallmark of large Hund's coupling.